Skip to main content

 3. Review the request URL.
 Ensure the path, query parameters, and date formats are correct.

-4. Check your rate limit headers.
-If you are getting 429 responses, inspect X-RateLimit-Remaining and X-RateLimit-Reset.
+4. Check your billing and throttle headers.
+If you are getting 429 responses, inspect Retry-After, X-Datapoints-Remaining, X-Datapoints-Reset, and X-Rate-Limit.

 5. Retry with backoff for 5xx errors.
 Server errors are usually transient.
 Retry after a short delay.